jillhoffman/Day3_Homework/README.md

 ### Requirements
 Python 3.10
+Git Bash or Linux (optional)

 No additional packages or specific environment is needed.

 ### Inputs and other files
-The inputs include a file including all known FA genes and STRING file containing all disease genes and their connections.
+The input_files.zip include a file with all known FA genes and STRING file containing all disease genes and their connections.

 **STRING1.txt** = all disease genes
 **input.gmt.txt** = list of FA genes